Cape Town water crisis: Public health

 Public health professionals raised concerns about diseases that could be spread via faecal-oral contamination as a result of less hand-washing.
 Public health companies, research centres and health providers were also worried about the impact that the water crisis could have had on health services.

 Inadequate sanitation could have led to diarrhoeal diseases, which kill 2.2 million people every year worldwide, with most deaths occurring among children younger than 5 years of age.
 With a population of around 4.3 million and a population density of around 1500 per square kilometre it was suggested that this could have led to diseases like cholera and other spreading rapidly without proper sanitation, especially in the impoverished neighbourhoods of Cape Town.
 Without clean water the public health consequences could have been increased by insects in dirty waters, which might have caused the further spread of diseases.
 Officials warned that water-borne illnesses such as cholera, hepatitis A and typhoid fever would "likely become more prevalent" as residents began storing water in contaminated containers.
 Especially the spreading of disease was very likely to occur as a result of the maximum use of 25 litres (6.6 gallons) of water per person per day, an insufficient amount to keep a household hygienic.
 This combined with the use of greywater and popular media encouragement to forego washing fruit had increased the risk of cross contamination.
 Another impact on public health as a result of the water crisis is the shortage of nutrients or the low quality of nutrients individuals receive.
-Because of watershortages yields of crops and lifestock are reduced or lowered in quality.
+Because of water shortages yields of crops and livestock are reduced or lowered in quality.